d12frosted/elpa-mirror/gnu/activities-readme.txt

 [file:https://elpa.gnu.org/packages/activities.svg]

-Inspired by Genera's and KDE's concepts of "activities", this library allows the user to select an "activity", the loading of which restores a window configuration into a `tab-bar' tab or frame, along with the buffers shown in each window.
-Saving an activity saves the state for later restoration.
-Switching away from an activity saves the last-used state for later switching back to, while still allowing the activity's initial or default state to be restored on demand.
-Resuming an activity loads the last-used state, or the initial/default state when a universal argument is provided.
+Inspired by Genera's and KDE's concepts of "activities", this Emacs library allows the user to manage frames/tabs, windows, and buffers according to their purpose.
+An "activity" comprises a frame or tab, its window configuration, and the buffers displayed in them–its "state";
+this state would be related to a certain task the user performs at various times, such as developing a certain software project, reading and writing email, working with one's Org mode system, etc.

+"Suspending" an activity saves the activity's state and closes its frame/tab; the user would do this when finished with the activity's task for the time being.
+"Resuming" the activity restores its buffers and windows to its frame/tab; the user would do this when ready to resume the task at a later time.
+This saves the user from having to manually arrange the same windows and buffers each time the task is to be done.

+Each activity saves two states: the default state, set when the activity is defined by the user, and the last-used state, which was how the user left it when the activity was suspended (or when Emacs exited, etc).
+This allows the user to resume the activity where the task was left off, while also allowing it to be reverted to the default state, providing a consistent entry point into the activity.

-The implementation uses the bookmark system to save buffers' states–that is, any major mode that supports the bookmark system is compatible.
-A buffer whose major mode does not support the bookmark system (or does not support it well enough to restore useful state) is not compatible and can't be fully restored, or perhaps not at all; but solving that is as simple as implementing bookmark support for the mode, which is usually trivial.
+Internally, the Emacs `bookmark' library is used to save and restore buffers' states–that is, any major mode that supports the bookmark system is compatible.
+A buffer whose major mode does not support the bookmark system (or does not support it well enough to restore useful state) is not compatible and can't be fully restored, or perhaps not at all; but solving that is as simple as implementing bookmark support for the mode, which is often trivial.

-Integration with Emacs's `tab-bar-mode' is provided: a window configuration or can be restored to a `tab-bar' tab or to a frame.

 Various hooks are (or will be–feedback is welcome) provided, both globally and per-activity, so that the user can define functions to be